 Caterpillars of a number of moth species feed on the foliage, including the lackey, herald and red-tipped clearwing.
 The catkins provide an important source of early nectar and pollen for bees and other insects, and the branches make good nesting and roosting sites for birds.

 Often found in wet situations such as riversides.
 Common Osier doesn’t grow well in alkaline soils and prefers full sunlight.

-Every sapling that we provide is UK sourced and grown to minimise the risk of importing and spreading tree pests and diseases.
-Seeds are collected and stored in the UK, and they are all coded and batched so that we can track each individual tree.
+Every sapling that we provide is UK and Ireland sourced and grown to minimise the risk of importing and spreading tree pests and diseases.
+Seeds are collected and stored in the UK and Ireland, and they are all coded and batched so that we can track each individual tree.

 Learn more about this species on our common osier profile.